mom-ocean/MOM5/doc/web/quickstart.md

     tar -xvf filename.tar

 Users will see result files in NetCDF format.
 Postprocessing tools such as Ferret, ncview, grads or matlab can be used to view data in these files.
-The outputs of the selected experiments are provided on GFDL ftp site for the purpose of comparing your results with results produced at GFDL.
+The outputs of the selected experiments are available in the `data/` directory for the purpose of comparing your results with results produced at GFDL.